songyandong/documentation/cli/README.md

 **Options**:
 --rpchost
-> Address of the POSS service process.
+> Host of the PPIO service process.
 The default is 127.0.0.1.

 --rpcport
-> Port of the POSS service process.
+> Port of the PPIO service process.
 The default is 18060.

 **Example**:
 ```nohighlight